420blaze420/tape0002/README.md

 * IT employees must have the capacity to connect to and use the network from anywhere on the **Xcompanyx** campus.

 #### Stronger security
-* Must implement WPA3 security with 802.1X authentication on the new wireless network.
+* Must implement WPA3 security with a RADIUS server for 802.1X authentication of all users and devices on the new wireless network.
+* RADIUS server must be integrated with existing architecture and support ADDS for policy enforcement.
 * Integration of a new firewall, or configuration of the old firewall to support wired and wireless protections.
-* RADIUS SERVER
+*

 #### Centralized monitoring and management
 * **XCompanyX** administration is done through the use of an ADDS deployed on a domain controller.